By Tim Lambert

 In the late 19th century jobs for middle class women were becoming more common.
 In 1874 the first successful typewriter went on sale and the telephone was invented in 1876.
 These two new inventions meant more job opportunities for women.

-From 1865 Elizabeth Garrett Anderson (1836-1917) became the first British woman doctor.
+In 1865 Elizabeth Garrett Anderson (1836-1917) became the first woman to qualify as a doctor in England.
 Elizabeth also became the first woman in Britain to become mayor of a town (Aldeburgh) in 1908.
 The first woman in Britain to qualify as a dentist was Lilian Lindsay in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.

 Women in the 19th Century